ironmansoftware/poshtools-docs/powershell-pro-tools-documentation/packaging/package.psd1.md

 #### OutputName

 The name of the output assembly.
 When this is not specified, this will be the root script name.

+### Bundle

+#### Enabled

+Whether bundling is enabled.
+Bundling will include referenced scripts and modules in the resulting executable.

+#### Modules

+Whether to bundle modules with the script executable.
+Modules will only be bundled when imported with `Import-Module`.

+#### NestedModules

+Whether to include nested modules of packaged modules.
+Requires Modules to be set to $true.

+#### IgnoredModules

+A list of modules to ignore during packaging.
+This should be an array of strings.

 ## EXAMPLES